Lessons I Learned from Co-Founding a Tech Startup

 • Make sure your summer intern doesn't accidentally overwrite your code tree.

-• If you're a 25-year-old code warrior-ess, you have no idea what a CFO does.
+• If you're a 23-year-old coder, you have no idea what a CFO does.
 Maybe you should get some recruiting help from people who DO know.

 On Getting Investors